RomanMalyi/Golem/README.md

 - FluentValidation;

 ## Launch
+Note: Geolocation data is not displayed during local startup because the system does not receive an IP address.

-You can run the app using docker(inside src folder) with command:
+You can run the whole application using docker with command(inside src folder):
 ```bash
 docker-compose up --build -d
 ```

-You can also run the API from the IDE (Rider, Microsoft Visual Studio) however, you must add DefaultConnection string for PostgreSQL and Elastisearch in the appsettings.
+You can also run only the API from the IDE (Rider, Microsoft Visual Studio) however, you must add DefaultConnection string for PostgreSQL and Elastisearch in the appsettings.

 To run client side you need to open folder Golem-Client in Visual Studio Code or other environment.
 First install all packages, execute command in terminal: